Apodini/SwiftDeviceDiscovery/README.md

 ```

 After an successful search the discovery returns an array of `DiscoveryResult`s.
 These contain the device and the number of found sub devices for each post discovery action that was specified.

+## Contributing
+Contributions to this project are welcome.
+Please make sure to read the [contribution guidelines](https://github.com/Apodini/.github/blob/main/CONTRIBUTING.md) and the [contributor covenant code of conduct](https://github.com/Apodini/.github/blob/main/CODE_OF_CONDUCT.md) first.